 For spectrogram reconstruction, we propose to use the vision transformer as a group masked autoencoder, i.e. visual transformer autoencoder with group masked model learning.
 By analogy to autoencoders, our network is trained to reconstruct the input spectrogram through the output tokens of the transformer.

-A vision transformer receives as input a sequence of patches obtained by tokenizing the input spectrogram $\mathbf{x} \in \mathbb{R}^{T \times F}$ into $n$ flattened $2D$ patches of size $p \times p$ pixels, where $T$ and $F$ are the time and frequency resolution of the input spectrogram and $n$ is the total number of patches.
-The $n$ patches are then flattened and fed to a linear projection, which are then passed to the vision transformer.
+A vision transformer receives as input a sequence of patches obtained by tokenising the input spectrogram $\mathbf{x} \in \mathbb{R}^{T \times F}$ into $n$ flattened $2D$ patches of size $p \times p$ pixels, where $T$ and $F$ are the time and frequency resolution of the input spectrogram and $n$ is the total number of patches.
+The $n$ patches are then flattened and fed to a linear projection to obtain $n$ tokens, which are then passed to the vision transformer.
 It's important to note that in the context of vision transformers, a patch refers to a small, square segment of the input image/spectrogram.
 After the initial linear embedding stage in a ViT, each patch embedding is referred to as a token.

 To pretrain transformers as group masked autoencoder, the GMML manipulated spectrogram $\mathbf{\hat{x}}$ is first obtained by randomly replacing a significant part of the spectrogram with zeros or with patches from another spectrogram.
-Note that unlike in natural language processing, partial transformation of a data-token is possible, hence the corrupted connected patches from the spectrogram are not necessarily constrained to be aligned with the tokens, refer to ablation studies in Section \ref{sec:ablation}.
+Note that unlike in natural language processing, partial transformation of a patch is possible.
+Please refer to the ablation studies in Section \ref{sec:ablation} for details.

-The reconstructed spectrogram $\mathbf{\bar{x}}$ is obtained by passing the corrupted spectrogram $\mathbf{\hat{x}}$ to the transformer encoder $E(\cdot)$ (the vision transformer in the student block in Figure \ref{fig:arch}) and feeding the output to a light decoder $D(\cdot)$ (the reconstruction head block in Figure \ref{fig:arch}).
+The reconstructed spectrogram $\mathbf{\bar{x}}$ is obtained by passing the masked spectrogram $\mathbf{\hat{x}}$ to the transformer encoder $E(\cdot)$ (the vision transformer in the student block in Figure \ref{fig:arch}) and feeding the output to a light decoder $D(\cdot)$ (the reconstruction head block in Figure \ref{fig:arch}).
 The decoder consists of 3 fully connected layers; the first two with 2048 neurons and GeLU \cite{hendrycks2016gaussian} non-linearity each, and the last bottleneck layer with 256 neurons, followed by a transposed convolution to return back to the spectrogram space.
 After the pretraining stage, the light decoder $D(\cdot)$ is dropped and only the encoder $E(\cdot)$ is used for the downstream task.
 The importance of using the representation before the nonlinear projection, i.e. decoder head, is due to loss of information induced by the reconstruction loss.
 Particularly, the decoder head generally learns task-specific features, i.e. spectrogram reconstruction, which might rescind information that may be useful for the downstream task.